 The Centre for Non-Traditional Security Studies (NTS Centre) at the S. Rajaratnam School of International Studies functions as the Secretariat of the NTS-Asia Consortium.
-Led by Associate Professor Mely Caballero-Anthony as the Secretary-General, the team comprises Ms Margareth Sembiring, Senior Analyst, and Ms Joey Liang, IT Executive and Webmaster.
+Led by Professor Mely Caballero-Anthony as the Secretary-General, the team comprises Ms Margareth Sembiring, Senior Analyst, and Ms Joey Liang, IT Executive and Webmaster.